scpcom/DkVideo/README.md

 sh src/scripts/fix-verilog.sh
 ```

-Currently the fix-verilog.sh is used as workaround for clock mux and inout until a real solution is found.
+Currently the fix-verilog.sh is used as workaround for inout until a real solution is found.

 #### Generate the binary fs